KishoreKadhirvelu/K-Means-Cluster-Python/README.md

-This repo has code for K Means cluster using Python
+This repo has code for some of the Machine Learning Algorithms using Python